Province of Cádiz: Sierra de Cádiz (Cádiz Mountains)

-Population
+Geography

-The historical population is given in the following chart:
+The highest point in the province is El Torreón which stands at 1,654 m above sea level.

 Climate

 The entire province of Cádiz has a Mediterranean climate, mostly Köppen Csa but also Csb in high altitude areas.
 Large differences in summer temperatures exist between the three official stations in Cádiz, Jerez, and Tarifa depending on position relative to the coastline.
 Tarifa is exceptionally mild for such a southerly place in Spain, meanwhile winter temperatures are mild throughout the province with less difference between localities than in summer.
 Average yearly rainfall is 521 mm in Cádiz, 573 mm in Jerez, and 603 mm in Tarifa.
 This is comparable to much cloudier climates further north in Europe, in spite of the high number of sunshine hours in the province.
 The Cádiz region is also much wetter than the arid Almería province further east in Andalusia.